-APPENDICES:
+APPENDICES

 - 1 Categories of Abuse

 - 2 Assessment Framework

-- 3 Escalation Flowchart for Parents
+- 3 Escalation flowchart for parents

-1. Contacts:
+1. Contacts

-1.1 School Contacts
+1.1 School contacts

-Headteacher Mrs Gitta Streete 01753 644403
+Co Headteachers Mrs Nicky Waugh

+Miss Amy Douglas

+01753 644 403

 head@dropmore.school

-Designated Safeguarding Lead Mrs Gitta Streete 01753 644403
+Designated Safeguarding Lead (DSL) Mrs Nicky Waugh

+Miss Amy Douglas

+01753 644 403

-(DSL) head@dropmore.school
+head@dropmore.school

-Deputy Designated Safeguarding Lead Miss Alison Tolmie 01753 644403
+Deputy Designated Safeguarding Lead(s) Miss Alison Tolmie, 01753 644 403

-(DDSL) atolmie@dropmore.school
+atolmie@dropmore.school

-Nominated Safeguarding Governor Mr Tim Wicks
+Nominated Safeguarding Governor Mr Matt Hutchings

-t.wicks@dropmore.school
+m.hutchings@dropmore.school

 Chair of Governors Mr Tim Wicks

 t.wicks@dropmore.school

-1.2 Contacts in County
+1.2 Contacts in The Local Authority

-Education Safeguarding Advisory Service ESAS offers support to education providers to assist them 01296 387981 to deliver effectively on all aspects of their safeguarding responsibilities. secure-esasduty@buckinghamshire.gov.uk First Response Team (including Early Help, Channel) The First Response Team process all new referrals to social 01296 383962 care, including children with disabilities.
-Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 Out of hours 0800 999 7677 of the Children Act 1989 apply.
-The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner. secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work 01296 382070 secure-LADO@buckinghamshire.gov.uk with children in Buckinghamshire on either a paid or voluntary basis.
-Buckinghamshire Family Information Service Information for families on a range of issues including 01296 383065 childcare, finances, parenting and education.
-Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines 01296 383485 secure-bscp@buckinghamshire.gov.uk Buckinghamshire Council Prevent Co-ordinator 01296 674784 Buckinghamshire Council Equalities & School Improvement Manager 01296 382461 Thames Valley Police 101 (999 in emergency)
+Education Safeguarding Advisory Service 01296 387981 ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
+Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) 01296 383962 (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
+Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
+The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
+Out of hours 0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer 01296 382070 (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service 01296 383065

+Information for families on a range of issues including childcare, finances, parenting and education Buckinghamshire Safeguarding Children Partners hip (BSCP) Procedures, policies and practice guidelines